dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/read-related-data.md

  ![Eager loading example](read-related-data/_static/eager-loading.png)

- Eager loading sends multiple queries when a collection nvavigation is included:
+ Eager loading sends multiple queries when a collection navigation is included:

  * One query for the main query
  * One query for each collection "edge" in the load tree.